strblr/pegase/doc/docs/advanced-concepts/Debugging-with-tracers.md

 Tracing is configured via two parse options:

 - `trace`, a boolean to activate or deactivate tracing.
 This option can be toggled only for specific sections of the grammar by using the `@trace` and `@notrace` standard directives.
-See [`defaultPlugin`](#defaultplugin).
+See [`defaultPlugin`](/pegase/api/defaultPlugin).
 - `tracer`, a function that takes a trace event (*enter*, *match*, or *fail*) as a single argument.
 A trace event is a simple object with contextual information.
-Please refer to [TypeScript types](#typescript-types) to see the precise signature of these objects.
+Please refer to [API > Types](/pegase/api/Types/) to see the precise signature of these objects.
 If `tracer` is omitted, a default tracer will be provided that will pretty-print the trace events to `console.log` automatically.

 Let's illustrate that: